-There was nothing notable about my father wanting to meet me at university.
-He liked to hang out with his sons on their turf: he’d often come in on his 450cc Honda, wearing his leathers, sometimes with a spare crash helmet strapped to the seat.
+Dad wanted to meet me at university.
+There was nothing notable about this: he liked to hang out with his sons on their turf, coming in on his 450cc Honda, often in his leathers, sometimes with a spare crash helmet strapped to the seat.
 Once, when a funeral service he’d taken ran late, he turned up in his cassock.

 We’d usually meet in the Lower Café, a dark, smoke-choked grotto I didn’t like much.
 But Dad didn’t see the mountains of Marlboro butts, the abandoned nachos caught in curdled cheese, the coffee dribbling out of split styrofoam cups, mopped up with a discarded Craccum editorial.
 “Atmosphere, my boy,” he used to say.
 “This place has soul!”

 He’d been a student here in the late seventies, completed a history degree part-time while he was Methodist minister.
-I doubt there’s been a prouder alumnus than my father — he had an Auckland University tie, heraldic crest and cuff-links.
+I doubt there’s been a prouder alumnus than my father — he had an Auckland University tie and cuff-links, a heraldic crest on his study wall.
 Now he couldn’t keep away from the place.

 Today, though, he looks different.
 He stares straight ahead, his arms folded tightly, tense.
 My stepmum, Liz, and my brother, Andrew, are here too.
 This is a departure from the normal routine — Dad liked his ‘one-on-ones’.

-We walk over to Albert Park and sit by the fountain.
+We walk over to Albert Park and sit by the fountain, the three of them squeezed on a bench, me at their feet.
 A strained conversation follows.
 I draw ever-decreasing circles with a twig, then build a miniature Stonehenge with gravel.
 Abruptly Dad says, “I have some not-so-good news I have to tell you about my health.”